Suspect in Pennsylvania suburb shootings is arrested in Trenton, police say

 Police have arrested a man suspected of killing three people in Falls Township, Pa., on Saturday.

+Law enforcement officials say a 13-year-old girl was among those killed in the shootings that took place in two sections of Falls Township, a small Pennsylvania community located roughly seven miles outside of Trenton, N.J.
+One woman, who was allegedly beaten by the shooter, was sent to the hospital.

+At a press conference on Saturday, Falls Township Police Chief Nelson Whitney said the suspect, Andre Gordon, who is believed to be homeless, used an AR-15 style rifle, but it is unclear how he obtained the weapon.

-The Trenton Police Department said he surrendered peacefully in north Trenton, N.J., in a different location than the house that police had surrounded.
+The Trenton Police Department said Gordon surrendered peacefully in north Trenton, in a different location than a house that police had earlier surrounded.

+New Jersey authorities charged Gordon, 26, on Sunday with multiple charges, including carjacking, possession of a weapon for an unlawful purpose, and unlawful possession of an assault firearm.

+Gordon will later be returned to Pennsylvania, where he is expected to face murder charges.

-Multiple law enforcement agencies had gathered outside the house in north Trenton.
-Authorities had said earlier that the man had barricaded himself inside.
+Amid the scramble to apprehend Gordon on Saturday, multiple law enforcement agencies had gathered outside a house in north Trenton.
+Authorities had said earlier that a man had barricaded himself inside.

+Trenton Mayor Reed Gusciora said authorities now believe that the suspect left the home shortly after entering it and before police surrounded it, WHYY reported.
+The mayor said police arrested the suspect on the street a few blocks away.

 The Trenton Police Department said earlier that all the residents inside the home were successfully evacuated with no injuries.